Wisconsin 3 & 10 Year Bar Waiver Attorney

 Sometimes people are barred through a “three or ten-year bar” from reentry into the United States if they have been here illegally and then left the country.
 This can cause a barrier to obtaining a green card even when married to a U.S. citizen or when you are another family member of that citizen.
+It is important to consult with an attorney if you are subject to the 3 or 10-year bar.
+Sesini Law Group provides effective and experienced legal services to clients facing immigration issues.
+For a consultation, contact Sesini Law Group today.

-However, The United States Department of Homeland Security can waive the bar if an applicant can establish a case of extreme hardship to a spouse or parent if the applicant is not permitted to reenter.
+The United States Department of Homeland Security can waive the bar if an applicant can establish a case of extreme hardship to a spouse or parent if the applicant is not permitted to reenter.
 Waivers can be difficult to obtain.
 Additionally, applicants must apply for the waiver from outside of the United States and may have to wait for long periods of time for approval.
 Sometimes Immigrants have to choose between leaving the country and taking the risk they might not be able to return, or remaining in the country illegally.
-This can result in families enduring hardship before being permitted to reenter.
-For example, a wife with a disabled husband might choose between departing the United States to apply for citizenship, or staying illegally to care for her U.S. citizen husband.
+This can result in families enduring hardship before being permitted to re-enter.
+For example, a wife with a disabled husband might choose between departing the United States to apply for citizenship or staying illegally to care for her U.S. citizen husband.
 The requirements can result in a “Catch-22” for applicants and create difficulties in keeping families together.

 Examples of extreme hardship include: